This information should not be relied upon as legal or professional advice. Read the disclaimer.

 To benefit from the TCA zero tariff, businesses must demonstrate the origin of their goods.
 A product qualifies as ‘originating’, if it is ‘wholly obtained’ in the UK and EU, or has been substantially transformed in one or both markets.
 That is why, as reported by Financial Times, businesses that re-export goods from third countries with little or no further processing, may still face tariffs when trading with EU Member States.

 Rules of origin can be complex.
 In some cases, the rules are specific to particular products.

 Overview of UK-EU customs processes

-The Government is phasing in border controls for most goods over the first six months of 2021.
+The Government is phasing in border controls for most goods over 2021.
+On 11 March, it announced a new timetable for introducing import border control processes, with full controls effective from 1 January 2022.
 This gives businesses more time to complete customs declarations on goods imported into the UK from the EU.
 While tariffs are still be payable where they are due, this payment may be deferred.
 The EU has introduced full customs controls from day one.

 Government’s Border Operating Model (PDF 7.76MB) gives a comprehensive overview of customs processes, both imports from and exports to the EU.
 See also Border Operating Model Case Studies (PDF 4.09MB) for end-to-end scenario examples.

 European Commission guidance Brexit: end of transition period FAQs on tax and customs (PDF 852KB) answers the most common questions about EU customs rules.
 More detailed technical guidance is available.

 Businesses will need to familiarise themselves with new processes.
 These include: getting ready to make customs declarations, knowing how to classify their goods correctly, and following safety and security requirements for their goods.
 The government advises businesses to get expert help with the administrative requirements.